andrewgormley/educenter-hugo/exampleSite/content/english/news/divisions-season-1-copy.md

 Cup Rules: [**https://www.vcod.gg/rules/vcod/**](https://www.vcod.gg/rules/vcod/ "https://www.vcod.gg/rules/vcod/").

 Last but not least, if you are looking to take part in our upcoming competiton, make sure you join our Community Discord at: [**discord.gg/FA5vxDa**](https://discord.gg/FA5vxDa. "https://discord.gg/FA5vxDa.").

+Let's hope that this mix cup provides some activity for the game, as well as providing people with some inspiration to start up a new team!

 vcod.gg \~ team